SublimeCodeIntel/SublimeCodeIntel/README.markdown

     * This build should fix many of the problems seen in Linux systems.

-    * Libraries for Linux rebuilt with libpcre statically.
+    * Libraries for Linux rebuilt with libpcre statically (libpcre bundled for Linux builds).

     * calltip() is now thread safe (which caused some strange behavior in Linux where Sublime Text 2 ended up being unresponsive).